Packers News: LB Clay Matthews Agrees to Rams Contract After 10 Years in GB

 Last September, Packers beat writer Bob McGinn reported Green Bay was already preparing for a future without Matthews: "I'm told that the Green Bay Packers reached this conclusion some time ago.
 I'm also told that, if the season were to end today, they have no intention of re-signing Matthews after his contract expires at the end of the season."

-Matthews didn't give the Packers a compelling reason to change their minds over the rest of the campaign.
+Matthews didn't give the Packers a compelling reason to change their minds during the 2018 campaign.

 In January, Pro Football Focus' Michael Renner noted edge-defender was Green Bay's biggest need this offseason: "While Nick Perry's contract is such that it might not make sense to cut him, he hasn't come close to justifying his big payday yet.
 He and Clay Matthews both finished 86th out of 109 qualifying edge defenders in pass-rushing productivity."

-ESPN.com's Rob Demovsky posited bringing Matthews back would have made sense were he to move back to inside linebacker, but Matthews always seemed to prefer playing on the outside.
+ESPN.com's Rob Demovsky suggested it might have made sense to bring Matthews back if he shifted to inside linebacker, but Matthews always seemed to prefer playing on the outside.

 Perhaps Matthews will be motivated to prove the Packers wrong for letting him walk in free agency.

-Jordy Nelson carried a similar chip on his shoulder after he signed with the Oakland Raiders and proceeded to have a solid year before being cut this offseason.
+Jordy Nelson carried a similar chip on his shoulder after he signed with the Oakland Raiders and proceeded to have a solid year before the Raiders cut him this offseason.
 He caught 63 passes for 739 yards and three touchdowns.

-Regardless of whether revenge provides a source of inspiration of Matthews, the Rams are expecting him to bounce back in 2019.
+Regardless of whether revenge provides Matthews with a source of inspiration, the Rams are expecting him to bounce back in 2019.

-As a team, the Rams were 15th in sacks and 19th in adjusted sack rate, per Football Outsiders.
+Last season, the Rams were 15th in sacks and 19th in adjusted sack rate, per Football Outsiders.
 An edge-rusher was among Los Angeles' needs heading into the offseason.

-The only question after this move is whether the team intends to have Matthews line up on the left side of the defense, which is where Dante Fowler Jr. primarily stayed during the second half of the 2018 season.
+The only question is whether the team intends to have Matthews line up on the left side of the defense, which is where Dante Fowler Jr. primarily stayed during the second half of the 2018 season.

-The Rams signed Fowler to a one-year, $12 million deal, so he'll continue to occupy a key role for the team.
+The Rams signed Fowler to a one-year, $12 million deal last week, so he'll continue to occupy a key role for the team.

-Perhaps Los Angeles intends to move Matthews back to the inside, or maybe head coach Sean McVay simply sees him as a depth option behind Fowler and Samson Ebukam.
+Perhaps Los Angeles intends to move Matthews back to the inside, or head coach Sean McVay may see him as a depth option behind Fowler and Samson Ebukam.

 3 Reasons Bortles Makes the Rams Better in 2019